danielwongg/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Data Cleaning & Transformation.md

 CREATE TEMPORARY TABLE temp_runner_orders AS
 SELECT order_id, runner_id,
 CASE
-WHEN pickup_time IS NULL OR pickup_time LIKE 'null' THEN ' '
+WHEN pickup_time IS NULL OR pickup_time LIKE 'null' THEN NULL ELSE pickup_time
-ELSE pickup_time
 END AS pickup_time,
 CASE
-WHEN distance IS NULL THEN ' '
+WHEN distance IS NULL THEN NULL
-WHEN distance LIKE 'null' THEN ' '
+WHEN distance LIKE 'null' THEN NULL
 WHEN distance LIKE '%km' THEN trim('km' FROM distance) ELSE distance
 END AS distance_km,
 CASE
-WHEN duration IS NULL THEN ' '
+WHEN duration IS NULL THEN NULL
-WHEN duration LIKE 'null' THEN ' '
+WHEN duration LIKE 'null' THEN NULL
 WHEN duration LIKE '%minutes' THEN trim('minutes' FROM duration) WHEN duration LIKE '%minute' THEN trim('minute' FROM duration) WHEN duration LIKE '%mins' THEN trim('mins' FROM duration) ELSE duration
 END AS duration_minutes,
 CASE
-WHEN cancellation IS NULL THEN ' '
+WHEN cancellation LIKE '' THEN NULL
-WHEN cancellation LIKE 'null' THEN ' '
+WHEN cancellation LIKE 'null' THEN NULL
 ELSE cancellation
 END AS cancellation
 FROM runner_orders;